R3Conclave/conclave-core-sdk/docs/docs/mail.md

 ## How does Mail work

-When viewed as a structured array of bytes, a mail consists of five parts:
+When viewed as a structured array of bytes, Mail consists of five parts:

 1. The protocol ID.
 1. The unencrypted headers, which have fields simply laid out in order.